makulatorn/noise_machine/README.md

 ### On/off
 Turns the sequencer on and off
 ### BPM
-Controls the BPM of the sequencer
+Controls the BPM of the sequencerity as the sequencer, but quick and dirty Also it just 4 to the floor

+## Kick
+A very simple oscillator that produces a kick sound same functional

 ## Sound & Databend
 Takes the binary values from any file on your PC and treats them as a list of amplitudes in an audio file